( ) (album): Media usage

 The 2006 Academy Award-nominated Danish film After the Wedding also uses "Untitled #1" ("Vaka") as background music during the funeral of a major character.
+Multiple songs from the album are incorporated into the soundtrack for the 2024 video game Snufkin: Melody of Moominvalley, based on the popular Moomin series.

 Track listing

 All tracks are officially untitled, although each track has an alternate name by which the band refers to it.
 These names are also used for digital platforms.